Manjunath-Singh-V/Music_APP/README.md

 5. Temp schema is used to store the uploaded data tp MusicUploadData.
 6. PlayList schema is used to store the PlayList audio added from MusicUploadData schema.

-The Sample images of the Project is stored in 'src/Project Images'

 # Getting Started with Create React App